 If your damages are significant, the repairs may need to be priced through a tendering process.
 This would involve getting bids from several contractors, and the quotes will be used to set your repair budget.
 Your adjustor will help you with this process and tell you about the tender results and your approved repair settlement.

 7. Choose a Contractor

-Your relationship with your contractor is very important, so you do usually have the option to choose your own contractor.
+Your relationship with your contractor is significant, so you can usually choose your contractor.

-Once the repairs have been completed to your satisfaction, SGI CANADA will pay the amount that was authorized for those repairs.
+Once the repairs have been completed to your satisfaction, SGI CANADA will pay the amount authorized for those repairs.
 The contractor is solely responsible for the warranty on their work.

 8. Assess Your Belongings

 A specialist will assess the value of your belongings.
-The items listed will be assessed to determine the replacement cost which is the dollar amount needed to replace damaged property without adjusting the cost for depreciation.
-This is limited to the amount shown on the policy and/or on the damaged item report.
+The items listed will be evaluated to determine the replacement cost, which is the dollar amount needed to replace damaged property without adjusting the price for depreciation.
+This is limited to the amount shown on the policy and the damaged item report.
 If your policy has replacement cost coverage, you can replace your items and claim the difference based on the assessed replacement cost value later.
 You can also accept a partial payment based on the actual cash value.
-Actual cash value is the fair market value of property.
-It considers factors that might impact the value, such as age, wear-and-tear and depreciation.
+Actual cash value is the fair market value of the property.
+It considers factors that might impact the value, such as age, wear-and-tear, and depreciation.

 9. Finalize your Claim

 The more complicated the claim, the longer it may take.
-Some factors involved are the extent of the damage and the availability of a contractor.
+Some factors involved are the damage’s extent and the contractor’s availability.